uli/basicengine-firmware/README.md

 Run `make` for instructions on how to compile the firmware for various targets.

-The build system will currently only work on x64 Debian-like systems.
+The build system will currently only work on x64 and ARM64 Debian-like systems.
 If you want to change them to work with your system, you will have to adapt these shell scripts in `ttbasic/scripts`:

 - `installpackages.sh`
 - `installpackages_hosted.sh`